-Approved by the Board of Directors effective March 12, 2015 and amended by the Board of Directors effective June 12, 2019.
+Approved by the Board of Directors effective September 7, 2022.

 Schedule "B" - Human Resources, Compensation and Pension Committee Mandate

 The Human Resources, Compensation, and Pension Committee ("Committee") of the Board of Directors (the "Board") of The North West Company Inc. ("North West") has the oversight responsibility and specific duties described below.